syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ## Export DataGrid to Excel sheet

-You can export the data to [Excel Worksheet](https://pub.dev/documentation/syncfusion_flutter_xlsio/latest/xlsio/Worksheet-class.html) by using the `exportToExcelWorksheet` method from the `key.currentState` of the DataGrid.
+Export the data to [Excel Worksheet](https://pub.dev/documentation/syncfusion_flutter_xlsio/latest/xlsio/Worksheet-class.html) by using the `exportToExcelWorksheet` method from the `key.currentState` of the DataGrid.

 {% tabs %}
 {% highlight Dart %}